Tim-W-James/blog/2022/1-overhaul-your-terminal-with-zsh+posh+more.md

 ### Plugins Included with oh-my-zsh
 - `sudo`: Easily prefix your current or previous commands with `sudo` by pressing <kbd>esc</kbd> twice.
 - `dotenv`: Automatically load your project `ENV` variables from `.env` file when you cd into project root directory.
-By default, it will prompt before loading, but you can turn this off by adding the following to your `.zshrc`:
+By default, it will prompt before loading, but you can turn this off by adding the following to your `.zshrc` (though be wary of the security implications of this):
 ```bash
 export ZSH_DOTENV_PROMPT=false
 ```